-The relevant syntactic facts for Mandarin resemble English more strongly than German: Mandarin does not syntactically distinguish between objects in main clauses and subordinate clauses (21).
-We suggest that this might explain why the illusion is present in Mandarin and English.
-Ideally, when processing a Mandarin DCE sentence, the parser should attach the second post-verb noun to the NP2 slot and not the NP3 slot in (20).
-However, like V2 and V3 in English, both slots are structurally similar: they are both NP slots dominated by another NP node.
+The relevant syntactic facts for Mandarin resemble English more strongly than German: Mandarin does not syntactically distinguish between objects in main clauses and subordinate clauses (22).
+We suggest that this might explain why Mandarin and English exhibit the illusion.
+Ideally, when processing a Mandarin DCE sentence, the parser should attach the second post-verb noun to the NP2 slot and not the NP3 slot in (22).
+However, both slots are structurally similar, being NP slots dominated by another NP node.
 The Mandarin parser is thus likely to confuse them and mis-attach the noun into the NP3 slot instead.

 However, as discussed in Section 3.3, this analysis only predicts that V1 and V3 have arguments; V2 might still be "orphaned" thematically.
-This is inconsistent with the results of Experiment 1, which show that the second noun gets interpreted as a theme argument (an object) of V2, in addition to being the agent of V3 and the theme of V1.
-A purely syntactic approach also cannot capture these thematic relations.
+This is inconsistent with the results of Experiment 1, which showed that the second noun also gets interpreted as a theme argument of V2.
+A purely syntactic approach cannot capture these thematic relations.
 There is no well-formed double center-embedding syntactic representation where the second noun receives such an interpretation.

 We suggest supplementing the analysis with the assumption that the parser tracks thematic relations throughout sentence processing and repairs them when necessary.
 In English, repair is likely to be unnecessary, since mis-attachment of the second verb does not result in any of the VPs or NPs becoming thematically orphaned.
 In contrast, in Mandarin, mis-attachment causes V2 to be thematically orphaned.
-To repair this problem, the parser proceeds to link V2 to NP2 (Figure 6).
+To repair this problem, the parser proceeds to link V2 to NP2 (Figure 12).
 Successful repair therefore ensures that there are thematic relations between all arguments and predicates, producing the same illusion of completeness.

-Figure 6: Proposed repair of thematic relations in Mandarin.
+Figure 12: Proposed repair of thematic relations in Mandarin.

-Since there is no way to derive these thematic relations syntactically, it is unlikely that the parser is repairing a syntactic representation like the one in (21).
-These thematic relations therefore implicate the presence of a second representation for missing NP sentences, presumably a non-syntactic one.
+Since there is no way to derive these thematic relations syntactically, it is unlikely that the parser is repairing a syntactic representation like the one in (22).
+These thematic relations therefore implicate the presence of a second representation, presumably a non-syntactic one.
 This is consistent with a suggestion of ours in Section 2.2.
-There, we argued that although the parser might build a fully articulated syntactic representation of a DCE sentence, for memory load reasons, it might not be able to reliably use such a representation to determine thematic relations.
-Instead, the parser might rely on a shallower representation that directly tracks the arguments and predicates in the sentence.
+There, we argued that although the parser might build a fully articulated syntactic representation of a DCE sentence, for memory load reasons, it might instead use a shallower representation to directly track thematic relations in the sentence.
 Such a representation could also make repairs easier to implement.

-In principle, this repair scenario predicts differences in how quickly speakers might detect implausibility in the various missing NP conditions in Experiment 1, where verbs were chosen so that NP1 and NP2 would be inappropriate arguments.
+In principle, this repair scenario predicts differences in how quickly speakers detect implausibility in the various missing NP conditions in Experiment 1, where verbs were chosen so that NP1 and NP2 would be inappropriate arguments.
 More specifically, the repair scenario predicts that speakers might take longer to notice that NP2 is an inappropriate argument for V2, since the relation between NP2 and V2 is built late.
 This prediction, being a claim about timing, is difficult to verify with the offline acceptability judgment ratings collected in Experiment 1.
 We leave it to future work to test this prediction using methods that yield better temporal resolution, such a self-paced reading paradigm.